 Development and refinement of the Cancer Behavior Inventory (CBI; Merluzzi & Martinez Sanchez, 1997; Merluzzi et al., 2001; Heitzmann, Merluzzi et al., 2011), a widely-used measure of self-efficacy for coping with cancer.
 The CBI has been translated into many languages.
 All versions of the CBI including Version 3.0 (Merluzzi et al., in press) are available on the Lab for Psychooncology Research website.

 Survivorship and Transition to Survivorship

 Development of a stage-based model of the transition from cancer treatment to cancer survivorship (Philip, Merluzzi, Zhang et al., 2013; Merluzzi et al, 2016; Philip & Merluzzi, 2016) that includes the analysis of the many issues involved in the transition to survivorship such as anxiety over uncertainty, barriers to help-seeking, and the dynamics of resources such as self-efficacy for coping and social support.

 "Letting Go" - Religious/Spiritual Perspectives on Relinquishing Control

 Integration of modern psychological theory with traditional approaches to religious/spiritual coping in persons with cancer (Nairn & Merluzzi, 2003; Merluzzi, 2007; Howsepian & Merluzzi, 2009; Sherman, Merluzzi et al, 2015).
-Current projects focus on the historical, conceptual and practical aspects of relinquishing control or “letting go” (Merluzzi & Philip, in press; Serpentini, Capovilla, & Merluzzi, 2016).
+Current projects focus on the historical, conceptual and practical aspects of relinquishing control or “letting go” (Merluzzi & Philip, 2017; Serpentini, Capovilla, & Merluzzi, 2016).